 If the information you are seeking is not available on this website you have a right to formally apply for access to specific information under the Government Information (Open Access) Act 2009 (GIPA Act).

-The GIPA Act states that Agencies are only able to accept valid access applications – the information access form above includes all the requirements to make a valid application.
+The GIPA Act states that Agencies are only able to accept valid access applications – the online form includes all the requirements to make a valid application.

-For your application to be a valid application:
+For your application to be a valid application, it must:

-If your application is deemed invalid the Authority will let you know and assist you in submitting a valid application.
+If your application is deemed invalid we will let you know and assist you in submitting a valid application.
 All notifications will include a statement of the reason why the application is not a valid access application (including reference to the relevant provisions of this Act), and:

-The Authority will provide advice and assistance, so far as it would be reasonable to expect the Authority to do so, to assist you to provide such information as may be necessary to enable you to make a valid access application.
+We will provide advice and assistance, so far as it would be reasonable to expect us to do so, to assist you to provide such information as may be necessary to enable you to make a valid access application.

 You are entitled to a refund of any application fee that accompanied an invalid access application (unless the application subsequently becomes valid).

 The processing times for a valid application are set under the GIPA Act.
-Notification of decision within 20 working days (the decision period) after the Authority receives your application unless an extension is applicable for one of the following reasons (to a maximum extension of 15 working days for any particular access application);
+Notification of decision within 20 working days (the decision period) after we receive your application unless an extension is applicable for one of the following reasons (to a maximum extension of 15 working days for any particular access application):